ozluna/EcoShop/README.md

 * to be able to easily register for an account.
 * to be able to view my order history.
 * to be able to recover my password if I forget it.
-* to recieve an email after registering
+* to receive an email after registering
 * to be able to leave product reviews.
 * to be able to search product with keywords.
 * to be able to sort the products by categories ore price for efficient search.